 Strawberries are the quintessential fruit of a British summer.
 They can be found from Wimbledon to a cricket tea and on every table through the land.
 That being said, what do you do though when they are getting just a touch past their best?

 Roasting overripe strawberries with a little sugar, a few tablespoons of balsamic vinegar makes for the best compote you can imagine.
 Never was there a simpler recipe than this roast balsamic strawberries but one.

-The dish comes oozing with huge flavors, stores well and is so versatile.
+The dish comes oozing with huge flavors, stores well and is versatile.
 The compote is utterly delicious on rich, good quality vanilla ice cream, or for those with a less sweet tooth, pour over Greek yogurt.
-Use as a filling for tarts or cakes (a layer of these roast strawberries in a Victoria sponge is sublime).
-The strawberries keep really well in a jar in the fridge, so really, what is not to love?
+Use as a filling for tarts or cakes; a layer of these roast strawberries in a Victoria sponge is sublime.
+The strawberries keep well in a jar in the fridge, so what's is not to love?

-The result from the brief marinating and then quick roasting is an intense strawberry flavour with a flash of acidity from the vinegar.
-Should you want to up the flavours even further then try a twist of black pepper before serving.
+The result from the brief marinating and then quick roasting is an intense strawberry flavor with a flash of acidity from the vinegar.
+Should you want to up the flavors even further then try a twist of black pepper before serving.

 - 1 pound/450 grams strawberries (washed in cold water and hulled)

 - 3 dessertspoons caster sugar (about 2 1/2 tablespoons)

 - 3 tablespoons balsamic vinegar